 What method or approach do you take when working with clients?

-I tailor my approach to meet the client’s needs in a supportive, compassionate environment.
-I consider therapy to be a collaboration between the therapist and client, working together to achieve change and growth.
-I use a blend of evidence-based therapies including: Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), and Cognitive Behavioral Therapy (CBT).
-When working with couples, I use Gottman Method Couples therapy.
+At DK Therapy, each therapist tailors their approach to meet the client’s needs in a supportive, compassionate environment.
+We consider therapy to be a collaboration between the therapist and client, working together to achieve change and growth.
+Our therapists use a blend of evidence-based therapies including: Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), and Cognitive Behavioral Therapy (CBT).
+The therapists that work with couples, use Gottman Method Couples therapy and Emotionally Focused Therapy (EFT).

 What can a counselor/therapist tell me about myself that I don’t already know?